fbz99/anonymization/README.md

-Here’s a comprehensive `README.md` for your project in its current state.

----

 # Anonymizer and Deanonymizer

 This project provides a system for anonymizing text from various input file formats (PDFs, TXT files), securely storing entity mappings, and deanonymizing reworked text returned by a Large Language Model (LLM).
 The anonymizer processes input files and generates anonymized outputs and encrypted entity mappings, while the deanonymizer reconstructs the original text using mappings for the corresponding LLM responses.